branflake2267/docs/README.md

 # docs
-Home for new Sencha Documentation
+Home for new Sencha docs generator.

 ## V2 Source
 This is being prepped for public access here...